jjgoings/trump-covid-briefings/README.md

 * What topics Trump thinks are particularly important?

+* What are some of the keywords for each day's briefing?

 * Trump's attitude (sentiment) during his speeches?

 * What underlying factors in the news or world correlate with his message?